dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 To restate: First, the original workflow is run on a known input.
 Then, a validation workflow runs on the outputs of the original workflow, and makes sure that they are valid.
-Typically this means comparing a known md5sum, but more complicated methods such as comparing files line-by-line or using R to
+Sometimes this means comparing a known md5sum, but other methods may be more appropriate, especially if some level of randomness comes into play in your workflow or tool's outputs.

 Output of checker workflow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~